President Jokowi and the First Lady arrive in Hanover, Germany - ExBulletin

 President Jokowi and the First Lady arrive in Hanover, Germany

-Jakarta: President Joko Widodo (Jokowi) and First Lady Iriana Joko Widodo arrived at Hannover Airport, Hannover, Germany on Saturday, April 15, 2023 at approximately 8:25 p.m. local time to attend the industry exhibition factory Hannover Messe 2023 and a bilateral meeting with the German Chancellor.
-Olaf Scholz.
+TEMPO.CO, Jakarta – Rotary President Joko Widodo or Jokowi and First Lady Iriana Joko Widodo arrived at Hanover Airport, Hanover, Germany, on Saturday at around 8:25 p.m. local time.
+Jokowi’s visit was to attend the Hannover Messe 2023 manufacturing industry exhibition and a bilateral meeting with German Chancellor Olaf Scholz.

 President Jokowi arrived at Hanover airport after traveling for about 15 hours on the Garuda Indonesia GIA-1 plane, according to an official statement from the presidential secretariat received in Jakarta on Sunday morning, April 16, 2023.